LaurensiusJunaidy/Pong/README.md

 # Pong
-A copy of Pong video game
+A copy of Pong video game created using Python and pygame module.